-Interest income decreased during the first quarter of 2009 compared to the same period in 2008 due to the lower yields on investments.
-Interest expense decreased in the first quarter of 2009 compared to the same period in 2008 due to the lower balance on the equipment capital lease.
+Interest income decreased during the second quarter of 2009 and for the first six months of 2009 compared to the same period in 2008 due to the lower yields on investments.
+Interest expense decreased in the second quarter of 2009 and the first six months of 2009 compared to the same period in 2008 due to the lower balance on the equipment capital lease.